abiosoft/caddyserver.com/content/docs/automatic-https.md

 #### Binding to ports 80 and 443 is required

 This usually requires privilege escalation.
 On Linux systems, you can give Caddy permission to bind to port 80 and 443 without being root using [setcap](http://man7.org/linux/man-pages/man8/setcap.8.html), like so: `setcap cap_net_bind_service=+ep caddy`.
 Don't forget to configure all relevant firewalls to allow Caddy to use these ports for incoming and outgoing connections!
-Caddy must have claim on these ports to obtain certificates.
+Caddy must have claim on these ports to obtain certificates unless you enable the DNS challenge.

 #### The .caddy folder